Our Lawyer Spotlight series highlights Illinois lawyers who are demonstrating the ideals of professionalism in their daily lives.

 Laurie Mikva is a clinical professor and the Director of the Tenant Advocacy Clinic at Northwestern University Pritzker School of Law.

 Previously, she worked in Champaign County as a family law attorney at Land of Lincoln Legal Assistance Foundation and as an assistant public defender.

 How has your practice evolved during the last few years?

 How do you manage your well-being?
-What struggles do you face in this area?

 How do you remain civil in tense situations?

 I try to avoid tense situations by being prepared and being on good terms with my adversaries and judges.
 When tense situations arise, I remind myself that I am a professional and that I am modeling good behavior for my students.

 How can attorneys advance diversity, equity, and inclusion in the legal profession?